 Description

-Adapted from “The Minimalist,” The New York Times: Dining In November 8, 2006
+Adapted from Mark Bittman’s “The Minimalist” column in The New York Times: Dining In November 8, 2006 / Recipe from Jim Lahey

 Ingredients

-• 3 cups bread flour, plus more for dusting
+• 385 grams (about 3 cups) bread flour, plus more for dusting

 Instructions

-1. In a large bowl, combine flour, yeast, salt and sugar.
-Add 1 and 5/8 cups water, and stir until blended.
-Dough will be sticky.
-Cover bowl with plastic wrap and let rest 12-18 hours at room temperature.
+1. In a large bowl, combine the flour, yeast, and salt.
+Add the water, and stir until blended.
+The dough will be sticky.
+Cover the bowl with plastic wrap and let rest for 12-18 hours at room temperature.

 • Prep Time: 5 minutes